-On Spacehive we have over one million pounds in funding from our partners across the country, including everyone from the Mayor of London to Manchester City Council and Growing a Greener Britain to Better Communities.
+On Spacehive we have almost three million pounds in funding from our partners across the country, including everyone from the Mayor of London to Manchester City Council and idverde to Veolia.

-So whether you’re crowdfunding an arts project in Hull, a sports tournament in York or a green space in Manchester – we have funding to help you make it happen.
+So whether you’re crowdfunding an arts project in Worthing, a sports tournament in Huddersfield or a green space in Liverpool – have funding to help you make it happen.

 The big question is, how can you access all these different funds?
 Easy!
 Just follow our seven steps below.